daniel-molina/visualequation/doc/UI.md

 > **Note**: First param is chosen instead of first one for symmetry with
 > *Select first param* (SHIFT-DOWN).

+#### Transmute with subeq (S-C-t)
+It is not a readline command.

+If selection is a block B and its last parameter is a block BSUB, exchange lop-B and lop-BSUB, removing excess of parameters and including PVOIDs as needed.

+#### Transmute with supeq (S-M-t)
+It is not a readline command.

+If selection is a block B and has a supeq SUP, exchange lop-B and lop-SUP, removing excess of parameters and including PVOIDs as needed.

+#### Upcase word (M-u)
+Uppercase every symbol which has sense (Latin and Greek letters) included in selection and every mate to the right contained in the supeq of selection.
+If supeq does not exists, just in selection.
+With a numeric argument, certain mates of the supeq of selection are included.

+#### Downcase word (M-l)
+Counterpart of *Upcase word*.

+#### Capitalize word (M-c)
+Capitalize the first symbol which has sense of selection.

 ## Gsymb-size operations
 Operations in this section act on subequations which are gsybs of supeqs of them.
 These operations may act on higher level supeqs if a numeric argument is